FlashGooden/portfolio-v2/content/about/index.md

 ---
 Wassup Folks!!
-My name is Troy, I'm a software engineer who is based in the New York and D.C. areas.
+My name is Troy a.k.a Flash, I'm a Web Developer who is based out of the New York and ATL Georgia areas.
 I'm interested in many technologies, specifically front end and cloud architecture.
 I'm a developer of websites, apps, and a user of some of the most popular Server Side Languages.

 Some of the tech I enjoy working with: